SciML/SciMLSensitivity.jl/docs/src/sensitivity_math.md

 \frac{\partial f}{\partial u}\frac{\partial u}{\partial p_{j}}
 ```

 can be computed without forming the Jacobian.
-With finite differences, this through using the following
+With finite differences, this can be done using the following
 formula for the directional derivative

 ```math
 Jv \approx \frac{f(x+v \epsilon) - f(x)}{\epsilon},
 ```

-or, alternatively and without truncation error,
+alternatively and without truncation error,
 by using a dual number with a single partial dimension, ``d = x + v \epsilon`` we get that

 ```math